PMCOE

 Project Management Certification for Veterans

-Project management certification for veterans: from service to civilian career
+From service to a civilian career

-Which certification is right for a veteran?
+Which certification fits a veteran

 Funding your training with the GI Bill